Overview – Aberdare NP

 Wildlife

-All the Big Five are present.
-Buffalo and elephant are common, and there is a chance to see black rhino at one of the tree hotel waterholes at night.
-Lion and leopard tend to stay at higher altitudes in the park and are difficult to spot.
-Black-and-white colobus monkeys are a real treat, while bushbuck and waterbuck are particularly common.
+All the Big Five are present but most are hard to see.
+Buffalo and elephant are common, and you might sometimes spot black rhino at one of the tree hotel waterholes at night.
+Lion and leopard are rarely seen.
+Especially hard to find are the black (melanistic) leopards.
+If you see the very rare, shy bongo, you’ve hit the jackpot.
+Black-and-white colobus monkeys are a real treat.
+Bushbuck and waterbuck are common.

 Scenery